-3.3 Data-Driven DR Evaluation
+3.3.
+Data-driven DR evaluation

-The regression tree models for DR evaluation are similar to the models used for DR baseline estimation except for two key differences: First, instead of only using weather and proxy variables as the training features, in DR evaluation, we also train on set-point schedules and data from the building itself to capture the influence of the state of the building on its power consumption; and Second, in order to predict the power consumption of the building for the entire length of the DR event, we use the notion of auto-regressive trees.
+The regression tree models for DR evaluation are similar to the models used for DR baseline estimation except for two key differences: First, instead of only using weather and proxy variables as the training features, in DR evaluation, we also train on set-point schedules and data from the building itself to capture the influence of the state of the building on its power consumption; and Second, in order to predict the power consumption of the building for the entire length of the DR event, we use the notion of autoregressive trees.
 An auto-regressive tree model is a regular regression tree except that the lagged values of the response variable are also predictor variables for the regression tree i.e., the tree structure is learned to approximate the following function:

-$$Y{kW}(t) = f([X_1, X_2, \cdots, X_m, Y{kW}(t-1), \cdots, Y{kW}(t-\delta)])$$ (2)
+$$Y{kW}(t) = f([X_1, X_2, \dots, X_m, Y{kW}(t-1), \dots, Y{kW}(t-\delta)])$$ (2)

-where the predicted power consumption response $Y{kW}$ at time t, depends on previous values of the response itself $[Y{kW}(t-1), \cdots, Y{kW}(t-\delta)]$ and $\delta$ is the order of the auto-regression.
+where the predicted power consumption response Y{kW} at time t, depends on previous values of the response itself $[Y{kW}(t-1), \ldots, Y{kW}(t-\delta)]$ and δ is the order of the autoregression.
 This allows us to make finite horizon predictions of power consumption for the building.
 At the beginning of the DR event we use the auto-regressive tree for predicting the response of the building due to each rule-based strategy and choose the one which performs the best over the predicted horizon.
 The prediction and strategy evaluation is re-computed periodically throughout the event.